upthread/micron/README.md

     *  REACT_APP_clientid - this is the Stripe_connect clientID, generated in Stripe_connect settings
     *  REACT_APP_stripe_plan - this is the ID for a second Stripe subscription plan, generated under Stripe products

-# 5️⃣ Content Licenses
+# Content Licenses

-🚫For all content - images, icons, etc, use this table to document permission of use.
-Remove the two placeholders and add you content to this table

 | Image Filename | Source / Creator | License                                                                      |
 | -------------- | ---------------- | ---------------------------------------------------------------------------- |
 | doodles.png    | Nicole Bennett   | [Creative Commons](https://www.toptal.com/designers/subtlepatterns/doodles/) |
 | rings.svg      | Sam Herbert      | [MIT](https://github.com/SamHerbert/SVG-Loaders)                             |

-# 4️⃣ Testing
+# Testing

-🚫Document what you used for testing and why
+React Testing Library is used to test against DOM elements in the same way that a user would.

-# 4️⃣ Installation Instructions
+# Installation Instructions

-🚫explain how to install the required dependencies to get this project up and running with yarn and NPM
+#### Frontend
+1. `git clone` into your local repo
+1. `cd` into the directory
+1. `yarn` to install dependencies
+1. `yarn start` to spin up development server
+1. `yarn build` when ready for production

+#### Backend
+1. `git clone` into your local repo
+1. `cd` into the directory
+1. `yarn` to install dependencies
+1. `yarn server` to spin up development server
+1. `yarn start` to spin up production server

 ## Other Scripts

-🚫replace these examples with your own

-    * typecheck - runs the TypeScript compiler
-    * build - creates a build of the application
-    * start - starts the production server after a build is created
-    * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them
+    * yarn test - runs tests in the local directory

 # Contributing